 MD, MEd, CCFP(PC), FCFP

-Dr. Charlie Chen is a palliative care physician working in Fraser Health, BC.
-He is a Clinical Associate Professor at UBC in the Division of Palliative Care and is the Program Director for the Family Medicine Enhanced Skills Year of Added Competency.
-After creating the UBC Subspecialty in Adult Palliative Medicine, he recently handed over the reins as Program Director for this Royal College accredited program.
-As a LEAP Master Facilitator with Pallium, Dr. Chen has contributed to the evolution of the Facilitator Training course.
-He is currently leading the development of a LEAP Leaders course and assisting with a new LEAP course for paramedics in British Columbia.
+Dr. Charlie Chen is a palliative care physician working in Calgary, AB.
+He is the Program Medical Director for the Palliative End-of-Life Care Program for Calgary Zone, Alberta Health Services.
+He is a Clinical Associate Professor at the University of Calgary in the Division of Palliative Medicine.
+Prior to moving to Alberta in the summer of 2019, he had been UBC Program Director for both the Family Medicine Enhanced Skills Year of Added Competency and the Subspecialty in Adult Palliative Medicine.
+He also had a brief tenure as the Medical Director for palliative care services in Fraser Health, BC.
+As a LEAP™ Master Facilitator with Pallium, Dr. Chen has contributed to the evolution of the Facilitator Training course.
+He is currently leading the development of a LEAP™ Leaders course and assisting with a new LEAP™ course for paramedics in British Columbia.

 Dr. Daphna Grossman